sohonetlabs/scp-chunk/README.md

 It will use at peak twice the disk space of the size of the file to be transferred at each end.

 ##Requirements
-Uses scp to transfer the files to the remote system in parrellel, and expects the user to be pre-keyed to the remote systems.
+Uses rsync or scp to transfer the files to the remote system in parrellel, and expects the user to be pre-keyed to the remote systems.
 [see article here on how to set this up]( http://hocuspokus.net/2008/01/ssh-shared-key-setup-ssh-logins-without-passwords/)

 ### Goal